Agni-III: Flight tests

 On 7 February 2010, it was again tested successfully on Abdul Kalam Island in Odisha.
 The missile hit the target accurately (witnessed by two ships near the target), and met all mission objectives.
 Supporting a range of warhead configurations, the Agni-III has a total payload weight of 2490 kg.
 The two-stage, solid-fuel missile is small enough for easy mobility and flexible deployment from a number of surface and sub-surface platforms.
 The test validated its nuclear-triggering mechanism, indicating that the Agni-III is intended for strategic nuclear deterrence.
 The test launch was part of the missile's pre-induction into the Indian Army.

 India's defence minister announced in August of that year that the Agni-III was ready for induction into the country's armed forces, and its induction was reported in June 2011.
 In September 2012, it was reported that a missile group of Agni-IIIs was being raised.

 On 21 September 2012, the Strategic Forces Command successfully test-fired an Agni III missile from a rail mobile launcher.
 The missile was again successfully tested on 23 December 2013, on 16 April 2015, and on 27 April 2017.

 On 30 November 2019, the missile's first night trial was conducted.
 The test reportedly failed, with the missile beginning to diverge from its planned flight trajectory after 115 km and mission control aborting the flight.
 A manufacturing defect was thought to be a possible cause of the failure.

+On 6 February 2026, the Strategic Forces Command successfully test fired an Agni III missile from the Integrated Test Range, Chandipur, Odisha.
+The launch validated all operational and technical parameters.